 The folktales of the Zhuang ethnic group, as vital components of China’s intangible cultural heritage, are imbued with unique historical content, moral values, and ethnic cultures.
 These ancient tales reflect the richness of the Zhuang people’s spiritual life and serve as the foundation of their social relationships, hence playing an important role in shaping their cultural identity.
 Additionally, the Zhuang folktales always convey themes such as reverence for nature, ancestral wisdom, and communal solidarity, which are deeply imprinted in the group’s collective memory.

 Given their cultural specificity, Zhuang folktales represent a valuable yet challenging task for literary translation in the field of machine translation (MT).
-While MT has developed rapidly in recent years, its application to the translation of culturally rich literary texts especially the ethnic minorities’ folktales remain underexplored.
+While MT has developed rapidly in recent years, its application to the translation of culturally rich literary texts, especially the ethnic minorities’ folktales, remain underexplored.
 Most existing studies focus on mainstream literary works, leaving a gap in understanding how MT performs with the traditional folktales which are heavily culture-bound and passed down in generation.

 Furthermore, the rapid advancement of artificial intelligence (AI) has enhanced the translation efficiency and, in some contexts, improved the translation quality.
 This development, to a great extent, increased the applicability of large language models (LLMs) in the field of literary translation.
 This study, therefore, attempts to investigate the performance of the AI-assisted translation engine DeepSeek-V3, a Chinese large language model released in 2025.
 Specifically, it attempts to identify common errors in MT and propose proper post-editing strategies to enhance the overall translation quality.

 Against the backdrop of growing MT use in cross-cultural exchanges, challenges in preserving cultural uniqueness and linguistic subtleties in Zhuang folktale translations have been noted in existing research.
 These stories, rich with oral traditions, ethnic terms, and cultural metaphors, require careful handling.
-Yet few studies have thoroughly examined the specific error patterns in MT systems.
+Yet, few studies have thoroughly examined the specific error patterns in MT systems.
 Hence, this study is conducted to identify the common error types in machine-translated Zhuang people’s ethnic folktales and formulate post-editing strategies tailored to these error categories.
 To operationalize these objectives and guide the research design, two questions are addressed:

 RQ1: What are the typical errors in the machine-translated Zhuang people’s folktales?